worriedvulkan/monkey-lang/README.md

 # monkey-lang
-Implementation of Writing Interpreter in Go.
+Implementation for `Writing Interpreter in Go` in F#.